 Perennials are plants that keep growing for more than two years.
-There are two types of perennials, a woody and a herbaceous plant.
+There are two types of perennials, woody, and herbaceous plant.

 Woody perennials refer to trees and shrubs that lose their leaves in the winter months and seasons but have active roots, branches, and buds.
 They remain year after year and have a long life span.

 Herbaceous and tender perennials, on the other hand, are plants with soft green stems that die back to the ground once the colder climates or months come.
-They grow back in the warmer climates or the chilly season passes or it’s the end of the season and continue to bloom.
+They grow back in warmer climates, or the chilly season passes, or it’s the end of the season and continues to bloom.
 Examples of this type of perennial include peonies, poppies, rhubarb, and artichokes.